skambuilds/PySpark-EMR-FraudDetection/README.md

 **Miss Rate**  | 0.7892 | 0.7846 | 0.7776 | 0.7376 | 0.7742
 **Logistic Regression Time** | **5 min** | **5 min** | **5 min** | **5 min** | **5 min**

 We can see that there are no significant variations in the results between different iterations.
 Conversely, compering the two different conditions, we can notice a little perfomance drop regarding the Area Under ROC and the Model Execution Time using a randomly shuffled dataset.
 The cross validation has been executed with the "Configuration 3" of the cluster which is indicated in the next section.
+More info about the cross validation code can be found [here](https://github.com/skambuilds/PySpark-EMR-FraudDetection#cross-validation-2).

 #### Quantative results